apache/calcite/example/csv/TUTORIAL.md

 Now let's connect to Calcite using
 <a href="https://github.com/julianhyde/sqlline">sqlline</a>, a SQL shell
-that is included in the optiq-csv github project.
+that is included in this project.

 ```bash
 $ ./sqlline